 Humans have also used these plants for food for hundreds of years.
 While only certain species of cacti are edible, they remain a staple of some rural communities in Central and South America (Kinver).
 Even though only applicable to rare circumstances, cacti have also provided a water source to stranded people wandering the desert.
 Being regions of the earth with rare water sources, cacti provide springs of life to all animal life in the surrounding areas.
 Cacti remain a vital part of the environment that impacts not only the plant and animal life of the region but also the humans that inhabit arid deserts.
 No one remains unaffected by the removal of cactus species and it should be a concern for all factions of the desert regions.
 Local indigenous people have also used cacti for medicinal purpose for years.
 Specifically, prickly pear cacti are used to lower blood sugar levels when ingested (Cummings).

+Types of Cacti

+What exactly makes a cactus?
+Cacti are plants that are native to the Americas and belong to the succulent family of plant life.
+Cacti are succulents due to their mechanism of storing water through dry periods in the environment but differ to succulents by containing small areas on the plant where spines grow called areoles (Torre).
+These plants are diverse in nature with over 2000 types of cacti having been discovered.
+While they all grow specifically in arid conditions, they vary by color, size, presence of flowers, and life span.
+They also share the ability to last long periods of time with little or no water due to their roots which absorb water deep in the ground (Torre).
+The variance in characteristics of cacti is vast and consists of nearly every major biological difference imaginable.

+With numbers of these succulents on a downward spiral, 141 species are in immediate danger.
+Out of these 141 types of plants, 25 belong on the endangered list with another 27 on the critically endangered list.
+This troublesome statistic emphasizes the urgency of action needed to be taken place to save these plants.
+According to the conservation organization World Wildlife Fund, some species have been reduced by as much as 95% in only the past 25 years (Colin).
+While some of the damage to cacti habitats can be attributed to deforestation, a large contributing factor to the decrease in plant life is the removal of cacti for personal use or sale illegally.

+One of the most commonly sold cacti on the black market is the saguaro cactus.
+This plant can live for over 150 years and grow to heights of over 40 feet.
+Commonly seen growing “arms” out of the side of its base, this cactus is easily found in Arizona with the Saguaro National Park containing a large percentage of the population.
+As these succulents can be sold for hundreds of dollars illegally, some of the plants have been implanted with chips in order to track their location in case of theft (Cumming).

-What We Can Do:
+What We Can Do